as1ndu/as1ndu/content/posts/clarifying-the-blockchain-proposition.md

 Why Bitcoin maximalism is anti-bitcoin

-“You can’t do everything in one protocol, you can’t combine security & throughput and all that in one protocol” - Nick Szabo
+“You can’t do everything in one protocol, you can’t combine security, throughput and all that in one protocol” - Nick Szabo

 At times, people want different things, better security, scalability, governance.